 The seminar's topics deal with all aspects related to foreign policy and security in a broad sense and comprehensive perspective.
-The focus is Europe, with special emphasis on the EU and its role, but more general foreign policy and IR issues may also be dealt with (as well as related "domestic" issues) insofar as they form the basis for or have a direct impact on Europe's security.
+The focus is Europe, with special emphasis on the EU and its role, but more general foreign policy and IR issues may also be dealt with (as well as related security "domestic" issues to the extent that the focus remains within the EU foreign and security policy domain) insofar as they form the basis for or have a direct impact on Europe's security.
 In particular, all issues concerning the Common Foreign and Security Policy (CFSP) or the Common Security and Defence Policy (CSDP) of the European Union, including their interaction with NATO, will be considered as relevant.